ecce, post-sapien

 AI has advanced to a point in which it can efficiently replace many human functions, much like how the first machines of the first industrial revolution replaced the human hand or the beast of burden.

-Since the development of the integrated circuit (or microchip) in 1958, our lives have increasingly become digital, further enabled by the development of the public internet in the 1990s to the global, digital accelerator of the COVID-19 pandemic of 2020, in which the developed world experienced a decade’s worth of growth in less than a year.
+Since the development of the integrated circuit, or microchip, in 1958, our lives have increasingly become more and more digital, further enabled by the public internet in the 1990s, to the proliferation of the smartphone, to the COVID-19 pandemic of 2020, which acted as a global, digital accelerator across the developed world.

 We are different now.
-What comes next is uncertain.
-But we are clearly different.
+What comes next is uncertain, as it always has been.
+But we clearly are different.

 Previous